Uncovering South Africa’s Eating Habits and Attitudes.

 The study found that the current plate composition consumed by many in South Africa does not align with the Eatwell plate composition – with the average South African adult’s plate made up of twice the recommended amount of meat and almost three times less vegetables than recommended.
-This places South Africans at risk of poor nutritional status, with the country already seeing significant levels of obesity and hypertension, as well as vitamin and mineral deficiencies (NDoH et al, 2019).
+This places South Africans at risk of poor nutritional status, with the country already seeing significant levels of obesity, hypertension as well as vitamin and mineral deficiencies (NDoH et al, 2019).

 Key findings unearthed in the study included:

 The EAT-Lancet Commission, on reviewing the large body of evidence on sustainable diets, has called for the reorientation of global priorities.
-They call for food system actors to work together on holistic solutions which build nutrition outcomes into all food production activities – from farm to fork – in order to make sustainable, plant-based foods more available, affordable and desirable (the EAT-Lancet reference is below).
+They call for food system actors to work together on holistic solutions which build nutrition outcomes into all food production activities – from farm to fork – in order to make sustainable, plant-based foods more available, affordable and desirable (EAT-Lancet reference is enclosed).